heikkilamarko/mobx-lit-html-app/README.md

 # LitElement App

-This repository contains an implementation of a simple web application written in [LitElement](https://lit-element.polymer-project.org/).
+This repository contains an implementation of a simple web application written in [LitElement](https://lit-element.polymer-project.org/) and [MobX](https://mobx.js.org/).